d4nicoder/rabbit-on-memory/README.md

 const queue = 'send_email_on_created_user'
 const callback = async (msg) => {}

-RabbitOnMemory.subscribe(exchange, exchangeType, queue, bindRoute, callback})
+RabbitOnMemory.subscribe(exchange, exchangeType, queue, bindRoute, callback)

 /* This will create the exchange if not exists and will
  * create the queue binded to the exchange with the provided